 About to purchase a new build flat in Frenchay Common.
 Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build legal work.

 Here is a sample of a few leasehold new build questions that you can expect your new-build leasehold conveyancing in Frenchay Common

 Has the Lease plan been approved by the Land Registry and if not when will they be lodged for this purpose?
 Forfeiture - bankruptcy or liquidation must not apply under this provision.
 The Landlord must covenant to assume the management if the Management Company goes into liquidation or otherwise defaults in running the management scheme.
 There must be mutual enforceability of lessee’s covenants.
 If there are lifts in the building, please confirm that the owners of flats on the ground and basement floors will not be required to contribute towards the cost of maintenance and renewal.

-I am looking for a conveyancing practitioner in Frenchay Common for my remortgage.
-Is it possible to see a solicitor's record with the legal regulator?
+I am thinking of appointing a conveyancing lawyer in Frenchay Common for my house move.
+Is there any facility to review a firm’s complaints history with the profession’s regulator?

-Members of the public may read documented Solicitor Regulator Association (SRA) determinations arising from inquisitions from 2008 onwards.
+You can read published Solicitor Regulator Association (SRA) determinations stemming from inquisitions commenced on or after 1 January 2008.
 Visit Check a solicitor's record.
-To find details Pre 2008, or to check a solicitors record, phone 0870 606 2555, 08.00 - 18.00 any week day save for Tuesday when lines open at 9.30am.
-For non-uk callers, dial +44 (0)121 329 6800.
-The regulator could recorded telephone calls for training reasons.
+For information about the period before 1 January 2008, or to check a firm's record, ring 0870 606 2555, 08.00 - 18.00 any week day save for Tuesday when lines open at 9.30am.
+International callers, dial +44 (0)121 329 6800.
+The regulator could monitor call for training purposes.